 You’ve found the perfect international school for your child, where they can learn their new language and integrate in their new culture without losing their roots.
 But the fees are out of your budget… Fear not!
 Many of the international schools in Belgium offer scholarships.

-Belgium has some fine international schools, but the tuition fees at these privately-run institutions can be expensive.
+There are some fine international schools in Belgium, but the tuition fees at these privately-run institutions can be expensive.
 However, some schools do offer scholarships and funded placements for a select number of pupils who meet certain criteria.

 Costs of international schools in Belgium

 International schools in Belgium have high academic quality, but it comes at a price.
-Tuition fees in Belgium are among the most expensive in Europe.
+Tuition fees in Belgium are undoubtedly among the most expensive in Europe.
 Fees typically rise on a sliding scale from Kindergarten/Early Years Primary School to Year 12 Secondary School.
 Current annual fees at a selection of top English-speaking schools in Belgium are:

 - Antwerp International School: €23,320 to €27,730